 - Dragging the email from, for example, the folder your mail client has ‘filed’ them into back into the inbox.

-Basically the action you need to do is to instruct your email client to whitelist Trinity email address(es).
+Basically the action you need to do is to instruct your email service provider/email client to whitelist Trinity email address(es).
 The most commonly used Trinity system emails are:

 Ideally it is best to whitelist any email from trinitychurcheindhoven.org, but if your email client cannot do that then at a minimum whitelist the email addresses above.